 Starfighters at the ready, because a new Star Wars game has been announced by Electronic Arts.
 Star Wars: Squadrons is a tactical first-person space combat shooter that will allow players to pilot New Republic and Empire ships in immersive 5v5 multiplayer battles.

 The EA Motive game was revealed on June 15 after leaks on the Xbox website gave away its name.
 Even more details about the games single player and multiplayer modes were shown off to Star Wars fans during EA Play Live on June 18.

 The game looks a little bit like Starfighter Assault, the 24 player online mode in Star Wars Battlefront 2 that pits pilots against each other and 40 AI bots, except this game will be a bit more tactical.
-Since we’re finding out new bits of information all the time, we’ve compiled everything we know about these new galaxy fights into this handy guide.
-So without further ado, here’s everything we know so far about Star Wars: Squadrons, including its release date and price, as well as what you can expect from the gameplay itself.
+Here we’ve compiled everything we know about Star Wars: Squadrons, including its release date and price, as well as what you can expect from the gameplay itself.